Audio Consulting Services

 audiodev.blog: articles and source code about plug-in development.

-Creating Synthesizer Plug-Ins with C++ and JUCE, my introductory book to creating softsynths, published by The Audio Programmer.
+Creating Synthesizer Plug-Ins with C++ and JUCE, my introductory book to creating softsynths.
+Initially self-published but now available from The Audio Programmer.

 While working at Hugging Face, I contributed to the Audio Course, an introductory tutorial on how to use machine learning and Transformer models with audio data.